 Welcome to The Filson Historical Society!

-You can search many of our collections, or visit to access our extensive archives and museum artifacts.
+You can use our website to search various guides to many of our collections, or visit to access our extensive archival, library, and museum collection.
 The Filson has:

 - 50,000 books

 - 75 years of digitized, searchable issues of The Filson Club History Quarterly

 - 1,000s of historic photographs and prints of Louisville, Kentucky, and the Ohio Valley